I got a notice to quit. What do I do?

 There are also other rapid rehousing benefits that may assist eligible families that are on the verge of homelessness.

-What are the eligibility criteria for the state’s rental assistance programs, RAFT and ERMA?
+What are the eligibility criteria for the state’s rental assistance programs, ERAP and RAFT?

-The application is the same for both ERMA and RAFT programs, so you do not need to know which program you are eligible for and can apply to both at the same time.
+The application is the same for both the ERAP and RAFT programs, so you do not need to know which program you are eligible for and can apply at the same time.

 You can see income limits for the programs here, but we encourage you to contact your regional housing agency (link here) for more information on eligibility.
-They may also have information about other local assistance programs that may have different eligibility than RAFT or ERMA.
+They may also have information about other local assistance programs that may have different eligibility than ERAP or RAFT.

-If you live in a unit where rent is calculated based on a percentage of income, you must seek a rent adjustment first before accessing RAFT or ERMA.
+If you live in a unit where rent is calculated based on a percentage of income, you must seek a rent adjustment first before accessing ERAP or RAFT.
 The regional housing agency will evaluate the situation and may be able to help you to seek a rent adjustment or repayment plan for past due rent.
-If the rent adjustment is not granted or there are other household financial considerations, the RAFT or ERMA program may be able to help.
+If the rent adjustment is not granted or there are other household financial considerations, the ERAP or RAFT program may be able to help.

-You may be eligible to combine RAFT or ERMA with another program administered by your city or town, or a private foundation.
+You also may be eligible to combine RAFT with another program administered by your city or town, or a private foundation.
 Your Regional Administering Agency can tell you about these additional programs.

-What are all the recent changes to the RAFT program and when will they take effect?
+What are all the recent changes to the rental assistance program and when will they take effect?

 If you have already received RAFT funding, but think you may need further assistance with housing, we encourage you to reach out to your regional housing agency again.

-I am a landlord and want to apply to RAFT on behalf of my tenant.
+I am a landlord and want to apply for rental assistance on behalf of my tenant.
 What should I do?

 I may need a lawyer or a mediator to work out my rental situation.
 Where can I find one?